aiidateam/aiida-core/docs/source/howto/installation.rst

 After the database migration finishes, you will be able to continue working with your existing data.

 .. note::
-    If your update involved a change in the major version number of ``aiida-core``, expect :ref:`backwards incompatible changes<updating_backward_incompatible_changes>` and check whether you also need to update your installed plugin packages.
+    If the update involved a change in the major version number of ``aiida-core``, expect :ref:`backwards incompatible changes<updating_backward_incompatible_changes>` and check whether you also need to update installed plugin packages.

 Updating from 0.x.* to 1.*
 --------------------------
-- You will find additional instructions when migrating from the 0.12.x versions <here `https://aiida.readthedocs.io/projects/aiida-core/en/v1.2.1/install/updating_installation.html#updating-from-0-12-to-1`>.
+- `Additional instructions on how to migrate from 0.12.x versions <https://aiida.readthedocs.io/projects/aiida-core/en/v1.2.1/install/updating_installation.html#updating-from-0-12-to-1>`_.
-- If you are upgrading from even older versions (0.4 to 0.11), check <here `https://aiida.readthedocs.io/projects/aiida-core/en/v1.2.1/install/updating_installation.html#older-versions`>.
+- `Additional instructions on how to migrate from versions 0.4 -- 0.11 <https://aiida.readthedocs.io/projects/aiida-core/en/v1.2.1/install/updating_installation.html#older-versions>`_.
-- For a list of breaking changes between the 0.x and the 1.x series of AiiDA, check <this page `https://aiida.readthedocs.io/projects/aiida-core/en/v1.2.1/install/updating_installation.html#breaking-changes-from-0-12-to-1`>.
+- For a list of breaking changes between the 0.x and the 1.x series of AiiDA, check `this page <https://aiida.readthedocs.io/projects/aiida-core/en/v1.2.1/install/updating_installation.html#breaking-changes-from-0-12-to-1>`_.

 .. _how-to:installation:backup: